BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 <details>
 <summary>Click to expand!</summary>

-For a 3-dimensional world the `x-z` plane defines the number of Sectors used to represent it with a constant called `SECTOR_RESOLUTION`, currently enforced at `10`.
+For a 3-dimensional world the `x-z` (`x-y` in 2d) plane defines the number of Sectors used to represent it with a constant called `SECTOR_RESOLUTION`, currently enforced at `10`.
 This means that a for a `30x30` world there would be `3x3` Sectors representing it.
 Each Sector has an associated unqiue ID taken as its position: `(column, row)`.

 <img src="docs/sectors.png" alt="sectors" width="250"/>